hrdwrrsk/adementary-theme/readme.md

 ### Not supported desktops
 - Pantheon
-> Elementary OS is NOT compatible.
+> elementary OS is NOT compatible.
-**NOTE:** Some of 3rd party elementary/Granite apps are uses custom stylesheet that requires default elementary Gtk theme to work (except Flatpak-ed version because it enforced to use elementary Gtk theme), so it will broken if you use this theme (also with other 3rd-party theme)
+**NOTE:** Some of 3rd-party elementary/Granite apps are uses custom stylesheet that requires default elementary Gtk theme to work (except Flatpak-ed version because it enforced to use elementary Gtk theme), so it will broken if you use this theme (also with other 3rd-party theme)

 - Downstream patched GNOME session (Ubuntu, Pop!
-OS....)
+OS)
 > However, you can install 'vanilla' GNOME by typing `sudo apt install gnome-session` in terminal

 - MATE
 - LXDE
-- Window Managers (Openbox, enlightenment...)
-- Qt/Non-gtk+ desktops (Plasma 5, LXQt, Deepin...)

-### Nautilus 3.30 on Ubuntu 18.10
-> By default, Ubuntu 18.10 ships with Nautilus version 3.26 because new version doesn't have desktop icons feature

-Nautilus 3.30 is available for Ubuntu 18.10 on [gnome3-team/gnome3-staging ppa](https://launchpad.net/~gnome3-team/+archive/ubuntu/gnome3-staging?field.series_filter=cosmic), so it's **important** to use Nautilus 3.30 to have a better experience on Ubuntu 18.10 **(it will lose desktop icons feature, but you can use desktop icons extension for GNOME shell to restore desktop icon feature)**.
-Ubuntu 19.04 and later versions ships with latest Nautilus with Desktop icons Shell extension
+- KDE Plasma 5
+- Other desktops/WMs

 # (GNOME Shell) Typography
 **Noto Sans** is used as default primary font for GNOME shell theme, Cantarell is used as fallback.